pudly/schmopera-hugo/content/articles/talking-with-conductors-enrique-mazzola.md

 **EM**: Yes, around 1848 was really a troubled period in Italy, when the country was coming out of many revolutionary movements.
 The opera _Luisa Miller_ of course is based on Schiller, but it is Schiller through the filter of Verdi.
 The character in the opera of the father, Miller, is in a way the figure of a liberal man.
 There is a very important moment in which he speaks to Wurm, who wants Miller to force Luisa to marry him.
 Miller replies, "No, I respect the freedom of Luisa to choose the person she loves."

+> "In many ways _Luisa Miller_ is like a study opera in which Verdi explores possibilities that he will develop over the next decades of his life."

 Verdi is writing in the middle of the 19th century and here we see a clear generational gap in ways of thinking about society.
 This for me is one of the revolutionary aspects of this opera.
 Here is a character who is speaking up, really, for women's rights.
 Luisa is a character totally surrounded by men who, in that time, control her life.
 But her father speaks up for her.
 This makes me think, "Bravo, Giuseppe!
 You are speaking about important things for your time."

 ## You are highly regarded for your interpretations of the bel canto repertoire.
 For a conductor, what are the challenges that are unique to Verdi and particularly to an opera like _Luisa Miller_?

 **EM**: I would like to underline the fact that as regards early Verdi, we are still speaking about bel canto style.
 The tendency is to think of bel canto as Rossini, Bellini, and Donizetti, and then suddenly a guillotine and no more bel canto.
 The young Giuseppe Verdi grew up in a world dominated by the operas of Bellini and Donizetti.
 He couldn't escape this; his own first early style was fully bel canto.

 _Luisa Miller_, though, is a good example of how, gradually, Verdi begins to explore new possibilities within the style.
 Many of the formal structures remain, like recitativo, aria, cabaletta.
 But within these structures Verdi tries new things, new types of accompaniments in the arias and different combinations of colors and dynamics in the orchestration.
 He's beginning to establish what will later be his true style - the "Verdi" style.
 We can hear already some musical ideas, which come more fully in his late operas.

+> "To be a conductor is not only to be inside the walls of the opera house or the concert hall, but to be connected to people outside as well."

 Many times, we stop in rehearsal and someone says, "Maestro, this seems like _Otello_, or this is like _Ballo_, or that like _Aida_."
 In many ways _Luisa Miller_ is like a study opera in which Verdi explores possibilities that he will develop over the next decades of his life.

 ## How do you approach your first rehearsal with a new ensemble?